Messaging MCP Servers: Overview, Real-Time Use Cases, and Agent Execution

 This is where Messaging + MCP come together.

-Unified's Messaging category provides a real-time Messaging API across providers like Slack, Microsoft Teams, Gmail, Discord, Webex, RingCentral, Zoho Mail, IMAP, Circle.so, and more.
-Unified's MCP server makes those messaging actions executable by LLMs — safely and in real time.
+Unified's Messaging category provides a normalized Messaging API across providers like Slack, Microsoft Teams, Gmail, Discord, Webex, RingCentral, Zoho Mail, IMAP, Circle.so, and more.
+Unified MCP allows LLMs to call those messaging operations as structured tools.

 This post explains: